"Understanding the problems,

 Larger birds like Starlings and Blackbirds, grey squirrels and black squirrels cannot fit through the openings to reach the bird seed.
 No guarantees though for red squirrels! ;-)

-This type of bird feeder is a platform bird feeder with two horizontal grids that cover the feeding area, leaving spaces which are small enough to keep paws out and large beaks.
+This type of bird feeder is a platform bird feeder with a horizontal grids that cover the feeding area.

 Bird feeding problems can also be turned into other fun activities.